NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 In particular, `CDF_2009_S8383952` is the modified Rivet analysis with the MCgrid tools enabled.
 It projects out the Z-boson rapidity in Drell-Yan production with a Tevatron-like beam setup.
-This analysis comes with a Sherpa runcard that includes the modified Rivet analysis.
+This analysis comes with a SHERPA runcard that includes the modified Rivet analysis.
-An APPLgrid table can be easily generate as follows
+An APPLgrid table can be easily generated as follows
 ```
 cd CDF_2009_S8383952
 make plugin-...